donat-b/procyon/README.md

 http://www.secdev.org/projects/scapy/

+#### net-mail/trysterobiff
+Trysterobiff is a cross-plattform non-polling IMAP new-mail systray notifier.
+Instead of polling it uses the IDLE extension of IMAP.
+With the IDLE extension an IMAP server immediately sends mailbox status updates to the client.
+Using this mechanism you really get notified of new mail as fast as possible.

 #### sys-fs/btfs [2.5]
 Mount any .torrent file or magnet link and then use it as any read-only directory in your file tree.